 - init-suspend-seconds-the initial amount of time, in seconds, to suspend a JMS connection when the EJB container detects a JMS resource outage.
-The default - max-suspend-seconds-the maximum amount of time, in seconds, to suspended a JMS connection when the EJB container detects a JMS resource outage.
+The default value is 5. - max-suspend-seconds-the maximum amount of time, in seconds, to suspended a JMS connection when the EJB container detects a JMS resource outage.
 The default value is 60.